ArmanAbbasi/cruddy-simple/README.md

 # cruddy-simple

-Generic CRUD Node application.
+Generic CRUD Node application implemented with [Koa](http://koajs.com/).
 Which takes configuration and provides CRUD operations on a database.
 AWS DynamoDB is supported out of the box but there is no reason why the database cannot be relational (SQL).
 All that is required to support this is a wrapper around the database connection that implements the internal database contract see below.

 ## Features